susheelbhai/multi_auth/README.md

 ## Installation

 ### Laravel
 Require this package in your composer.json and update composer.
-This will download the package and the dompdf + fontlib libraries also.
+This will download the package and install breeze package.

     composer require susheelbhai/multi_auth